 The Group has a revolving credit facility (RCF) for which the Partnership is a guarantor under the facility.
-On the 20th of March 2023, the Group concluded an amendment and extension exercise on its £400m Revolving Credit Facility.
-The facility increased in size to £442.5m until September 2024 when it will fall to £360m.
-The £360m facility will mature in March 2026.
-As at 6 January 2024, the Partnership continued to be a guarantor of the RCF agreement and the facility was undrawn.
+On the 29 November 2024, the Group concluded an amendment and extension exercise on its Revolving Credit Facility, with a facility size of £400m and a 5 year term maturing in November 2029.
+The facility was undrawn as at 4 January 2025.

+As at 4 January 2025, the Partnership continued to be a guarantor of the Revolving Credit Facility.
+There is no premium charged with the respect to the Partnership being a guarantor under the facility.

-The Partnership is also a guarantor of the Group's bond and loan notes, comprising a £300m Sustainability bond due in May 2024, £109m final repayment subordinated notes and the £20m instalment repayment notes due December 2025, and a £350m bond due in July 2026.
+The Partnership is also a guarantor of the Group's bond and loan notes, comprising a £109m final repayment subordinated notes due December 2025, a £20m instalment repayment notes due December 2025, and a £350m bond due in July 2026.
+There is no premium charged with respect to the Partnership being a guarantor of the bond and loan notes.

-As noted in the Co-op Group's 2023 Annual Report and Accounts (Note 28; Commitments and contingencies on page 216); the partnership is a named entity in a claim by the liquidators of The Food Retailer Operations Limited in connection with transactions which took place in 2015 and 2016 relating to the Somerfield supermarket business acquired by Co-op in 2009.
+As noted in the Co-op Group's 2024 Annual Report and Accounts (Note 27; Commitments and contingencies on page 197); the partnership is a named entity in a claim by the liquidators of The Food Retailer Operations Limited in connection with transactions which took place in 2015 and 2016 relating to the Somerfield supermarket business acquired by Co-op in 2009.
 The Partnership has the benefit of an indemnity from Co-operative Group Limited in respect of all liabilities, costs, expenses, damages and losses and all other professional costs and expenses suffered or incurred by the Partnership arising out of or in connection with such claims.